 Materials Provided: A binder of the course materials will be provided to each student to follow along and take notes during the lecture and lab portions of the class.

-Purpose: The purpose of this class is to provide the clinical practitioner with the knowledge of how recent research has changed current clinical treatment approaches to the respiratory-cardio-renal-vascular system and the role of mobility of the viscera in biomechanical, neurological, and neurohormonal signalling.
+Purpose: The purpose of this class is to provide the clinical practitioner with a strong working knowledge of the embryological, neurological, anatomical, and pathological basis for treating the body and the role of mobility of the viscera in biomechanical, neurological, and neurohormonal signaling.

 Expected outcomes are to develop effective delineation and treatment strategies based upon an integration of new information and the extensive body of knowledge of the anatomy, physiology, and embryology of the body.
 This class will enhance participant learning through the use of discussion, audio-visual materials, recent research evidence, and extensive lab-based learning.